 Located inside a Paddington-area Victorian townhouse, Stylotel is an ultra-modern 40-room boutique hotel.
-While the sleek (standard) rooms are small, reservations include a hearty English breakfast, a drink at the hotel’s bar and, in some rooms, bunk beds for the kids.
-Rooms start at about £65.
+While the sleek (standard) rooms are small, reservations include a hearty English breakfast, access to the Stylolounge and, in some rooms, bunk beds for the kids.
+Rooms start at about £89.

 2. Get cheap eats at Cereal Killer Cafe and Ethos

 Start the day at Camden’s Cereal Killer Cafe with more than 120 cereals, 30 varieties of milk (think custard, semi-skim and soy milks) and 20 different toppings to choose from (bowls start at £3).
 For lunch, go for the the Thai sweetcorn fritter at Ethos, which charges for its vegetarian dishes by weight (starting at £2.60 per 100 gram).

 3. Drink at Morpeth Arms and the Spying Room

 Order a £4 pint and a £5 Chip Buttie (a slice of bread with butter, fries and gravy on the side) at Morpeth Arms in Pimlico.
 Then head up to the Spying Room, a 1920s-themed lounge dedicated to espionage, and use the bar’s binoculars to peep across the Thames at the MI6 building, featured in many James Bond films.

 4. Go to Westminster Abbey at night